PiotrekGa/PiotrekGa.github.io/_posts/2019-03-22-Pruned-Cross-Validation.md

 <center><small>Correlations study</small></center>
 <center><img src="/images/correlations.png"></center>

-As you can see the correlation with the final score rises very fast with subsequent folds reaching 0.98 on fold 3 out of 8.
+As you can see in this case the correlation with the final score rises very fast with subsequent folds reaching 0.98 on fold 3 out of 8.
 The idea of pruned cross-validation is based on the high correlations and our ability to partially assess the hyperparameters set without calculating all the folds.

 ### The pruned cross-validation algorithm